thephez/docs-core/docs/reference/p2p-network-data-messages.md

 *Added in protocol version 70001.*

-The [`notfound` message](../reference/p2p-network-data-messages.md#notfound) is a reply to a [`getdata` message](../reference/p2p-network-data-messages.md#getdata) which requested an object the receiving <<glossary:node>> does not have available for relay.
+The [`notfound` message](../reference/p2p-network-data-messages.md#notfound) is a reply to a [`getdata` message](../reference/p2p-network-data-messages.md#getdata) which requested an object the receiving [node](../resources/glossary.md#node) does not have available for relay.
 (Nodes are not expected to relay historic transactions which are no longer in the memory pool or relay set.
-Nodes may also have pruned spent transactions from older <<glossary:blocks>>, making them unable to send those blocks.)
+Nodes may also have pruned spent transactions from older [blocks](../resources/glossary.md#block), making them unable to send those blocks.)

 The format and maximum size limitations of the [`notfound` message](../reference/p2p-network-data-messages.md#notfound) are identical to the [`inv` message](../reference/p2p-network-data-messages.md#inv); only the message header differs.